 Today, babyR learnt the concept of ‘tricking’.
-That you can say something and do something else to prank someone was so novel to her that it was exciting.
+That you can say something and do something else to prank someone was so novel to her that it is exciting.
 She asked for my ear to whisper a secret into, with the intention of yelling into it, but just end up giggling.

 “Dida, bring your ear coser to me, I want to tell you a secret” Brings ear close.
-Babyr, with her lips touching my ear giggles-attempts a shout-but starts laughing again-runs out of breath.
+Babyr, with her lips touching my ear giggles-attempts a shout-but starts laughing again, runs out of breath.
 Starts over”

 Dadi and mumma are making sheera.

-I didn’t study History in school.
+I didn’t study history in school.
 They taught- badly- but I didn’t get a word in.
 So, I spent a lot of my adult life trying to understand the wider past.
 The more I understand, the heavier it gets.

 Victoria Memorial, 2017

 I spend a day at Victoria Memorial, feeling a childlike sense of injustice, and anger that can be done nothing about.

 Never in my life have I been asked to sit “like a lady” and if I ever were, I’d think this is what it meant.
 Women in my village sit like this on the floor and nothing changed when we were given chairs.
 That’s how I sit.
 I only noticed it in college, when R walked into a classroom for a lecture and laughed at me for sitting like this in the first row.